tianshi-liu/specfem3d/EXAMPLES/applications/small_example_coupling_SPECFEM_specfem/README.md

 1. create the coupling boundary points of the small-scale local mesh by running the mesher with the small-scale local setup in folder `DATA.local/`

-2. run the coarse simulation using DATA.coarse/ to store the wavefield at the boundary points into a separate folder `COUPLING_FILES/`
+2. run the coarse regional simulation using DATA.regional/ to store the wavefield at the boundary points into a separate folder `COUPLING_FILES/`

 3. run the small-scale local simulation with injecting the wavefield at the boundary points